alco/objc.string/README.md

 ## Features ##

-It's important to note, that **objc.string** does not replace the standard methods of `NSString`, it complements them.
+It's important to note, that **objc.string** does not replace the standard methods of `NSString` but complements them.
 Some of the methods have been overloaded to provide support for the chaining mechanism (described below).
 Here's what the library does do:

 * provides a powerful and consistent API
 * the same API is used to deal with plain strings as well as regular expressions